✓ Updated March 2026

 Frequently Asked Questions

-When's the absolute best time to visit Utila for diving and good weather?
+When is the absolute best time to visit Utila for diving and avoiding the biggest crowds?

-How do I get around Utila?
+How do I get around Utila once I'm there?
 Do I really need a car?

 What's the deal with money on Utila?
-Should I bring lots of cash?
+Can I rely on ATMs and credit cards?

 How many days do you need in Utila, Honduras?